 SRP1 SRP0 /WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable instruction, WEL=1.(Default) 0 1 0 Hardware Protected /WP=0, the Status Register locked and cannot be written.
-0 1 1 Hardware Unprotected indication in the state of the 1 0 Х Power Supply Lock-Down (1) Status Register is protected and cannot be written to again until the next Power-Down, Power-Up cycle.
+0 1 1 Hardware Unprotected /WP=1, the Status Register is unlocked and can be written to after a Write Enable instruction, WEL=1.
+1 0 х Power Supply Lock-Down (1) Status Register is protected and cannot be written to again until the next Power-Down, Power-Up cycle.
 1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written to.